samsiljee/MS_sonification/NEB_competition_description.md

 In the world of science where increasingly more intellectual work is outsourced to AI, I find it important to connect fundamentally with the raw data.
 Abstraction from the bulk of large scientific datasets is unfortunately a practical reality given the scale of modern mass spectrometry experiments, however this project helps to bring raw data back into human-interpretable form whilst honoring the underlying data.
 As I notice my life getting increasingly more complex, in parallel with the increasing complexity of the datasets I work with, I find it very refreshing to take a step back and approach my work differently once in a while.
 I find the soundscape unusually pleasant to listen to, and regularly have it playing in the background while I do my work.
+Throughout this project I have felt an incredibly strong drive to pursue this project, and share this unique work with others.

 ### Who or what benefits from your project?
 (900 characters)